Datcomx2/Assignment-6/README.md

 ## Requirement 1: Mouse-Sky Interactions

 In order to draw anything (on the sky or ground), the first step is to tell which part of the world the mouse is currently on.
-Mouse raycasting was covered in the worksheet, so theoretically all you need to do for this part is to stitch together the parts of your mouse-sky intersection code and put them into TBD!
-Note that this method also has an output parameter (sky_point) – make sure to take extra care when dealing with this.
+Mouse raycasting was covered in the worksheet, so theoretically all you need to do for this part is to stitch together the parts of your mouse-sky intersection code and put them into the `onMouseMove` method in the `DrawingApp` class.

 ## Requirement 2: Drawing in the Sky

 It is easier to implement drawing in the sky than editing the ground mesh, so we recommend that you implement this part next.
-All of the sky portions of the program are implemented in the Sky class (sky.h and sky.cc), and the support code already has a structure in place for calling Sky when appropriate in order to create new strokes and draw them.
-The Draw() call is already completely implemented for you.
-Your job is simply to implement the Sky::AddSkyStroke() function.

-This function takes the stroke2d_mesh_ described earlier as input.
-We want to project this mesh onto the sky, which is really a huge sphere of radius 500.
-To do this, you need to create a 3D mesh that has the same structural connectivity as the stroke2d_mesh_ but that has vertices that lie on the sky sphere rather than on the 2D screen.
-There are several ways to do this, but we think the easiest is to start by copying the stroke2d_mesh_ into a new mesh.
-You can do this by simply creating a new mesh and setting it equal to stroke2d_mesh_ (e.g., Mesh m = stroke2d_mesh; ).
-The new mesh will then have the exact same vertices and indices as the original.
-We want to keep the same indices, but the vertices need to be altered.
-So, your next step should be to loop through the vertices in the new mesh and convert them to 3D points that lie on the sky sphere.
-The Sky::ScreenPtHitsSky() function that you completed in the worksheet will be very helpful for this.

-When you aree done, store the result in a new SkyStroke struct.
-See sky.h for the definition of SkyStroke.
-Don’t forget to store the current stroke color there as well.
+For this requirement, you will need to complete the code in the `projectToSky()` method of the `Billboard` class.

+For this part, you should first take a look at the`projectToNearPlane()`, `projectToWorld()`, and `projectToBillboard()` methods.
+These three methods handle the calculations necessary to project the mesh vertices (in normalized device coordinates) to:

+1. Draw on the camera near plane while the user is creating the stroke
+2. Draw in world space when creating a new billboard
+3. Draw in billboard space when adding to an existing billboard

+These methods transform the billboard vertices in different ways, but they will provide a good starting point to figure out the code for raycasting to the sky sphere and then adjusting the position of each vertex.

 ## Requirement 3: Editing the Ground